ekincixyz/farconnect.github.io/about/index.md

 Thank you to [Matthew](https://warpcast.com/matthew) from [Eventcaster](https://eventcaster.xyz/) for the grant and support.
 Thank you to [Cameron](https://warpcast.com/cameron) from [FarCon](https://farcon.xyz/) for feedback and tips.
 Thank you to [Antimo](https://warpcast.com/antimofm.eth) for helping with creative direction and multisig support.
-Thank you to [Bill](https://warpcast.com/billzh.eth) for helping with the Nouns BuilderDAO proposal logistics.
+Thank you to [Bill](https://warpcast.com/billzh.eth) from [Aburra](https://warpcast.com/aburra) for helping with the Nouns BuilderDAO proposal logistics.
 Thank you to all of our sponsors who enabled us to host this event for free.